 November light shrouds Skye’s Fairy Glen in an ethereal glow you would perhaps have to capture at Golden Hour any other time of year.
 Still, regardless of the month you choose to visit the Isle of Skye, the Fairy Glen would probably feel mysterious and magical any day of the year.
 The topography is like nothing I have ever seen before!

-It supposedly achieved its unique and irregular landscape via an ancient landslide, not disimilar to the nearby famous Quiraing of Skye, albeit on a smaller scale.
+It supposedly achieved its unique and irregular landscape via an ancient landslide, not dissimilar to the nearby famous Quiraing of Skye, albeit on a smaller scale.
 The strangely shaped hillocks would make for a great game of Hide and Seek for any intrepid youngster (or fairy?).
-Add to that the way the peat moor absorbs any sound that would attempt to bounce around the Glen and you find yourself wandering about a piece of the Scottish Highlands that is unlike anywhere else.
+Add to that the way the peat moor absorbs any sound that attempts to bounce around the Fairy Glen, and you find yourself wandering about a piece of the Scottish Highlands that is unlike anywhere else.

-It’s a 10 minute walk from the car park through a gnarly patch of Rowan trees back to the road where you will cross at a pond.
+The ‘Castle Ewan’ walk is approximately half a mile/10 minutes from the car park through a gnarly patch of Rowan trees back to the road where you will cross at a pond.
 Beyond the pond is everything you have come to see.

 Over the first small hill you will come to a clearing with Castle Ewen to your left – it’s not actually a castle (I was looking for remains of an old fort for ages!).
 It’s just a rocky outcrop of volcanic basalt, cool eh.
 If you can manage to climb the rocky Castle Ewen you will be rewarded with some of the best views of the Fairy Glen and a birdseye perspective of the undulating mounds below you.

 HOW LONG DO YOU NEED AT THE FAIRY GLEN?